asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 ## Instructions

-1. Run `Target Computer Script.ps1` on the **Target** and execute the command at the end of the script as instructed
+1. Run `Target Machine Script.ps1` on the **Target** and execute the command at the end of the script as instructed
-2. Run `Source Computer Script.ps1` on the **Source** and perform the steps as instructed in the script
+2. Run `Source Machine Script.ps1` on the **Source** and perform the steps as instructed in the script

-## Troubleshooting
+> [!WARNING]

-As always, restart the computers and try again.
-If that doesn't work, please check if there is an [Issue](https://github.com/asheroto/WinRM-HTTPS-NonDomain-Computers/issues) already open for your problem.
-If not, please open a new Issue.
+> After running the source machine script, Make sure to adjust your Windows Firewall settings under the `Windows Remote Management (HTTPS-In)` rule to restrict access to the target machine as needed.
+By default, the rule allows all IP addresses to connect to the target machine.
+Other default rules are disabled.

 ## Useful WinRM related commands